 How do I measure my effectiveness as an instructor?

 I am fortunate that the institutions I have worked for have provided instructor feedback through student evaluations of my performance.
 While lecturing I can also self-evaluate my work based on the level of work returned to me by the students.
 The level and quality of my lectures are continuously enhanced based on the student questions I receive each week.

 Pre and Post assessment tests in my class let me know how students have improved in my class and I can watch them walk out of my class knowing they have learned how to effectively research like an academic for their next course.
 They have acquired a new body of knowledge that will help them not only in their future courses but through their career.
 I have achieved my mission in teaching them to search online like a librarian finding information at a faster rate and knowing how to review sites for accuracy and reliability.
 After passing my class students can write several different types of academic papers and have been taught how to academically cite information.
-With this information I have advanced my students to the next stage in their academic journey.
+With this information, I have advanced my students to the next stage of their academic journey.